 Maximising the potential of local green space is a critical environmental priority for PUSH.
 Providing new local green assets and making more effective use of existing assets will help absorb pressure from new development and reduce the impact on the protected and environmentally sensitive landscapes surrounding and within South Hampshire.
 Providing high quality green space, accessible to the public, will be essential to delivering development that supports the economic aspirations of the sub-region.

-UE Associates have developed a Green Infrastructure Strategy which provides a long term framework (to 2026) to shape and enhance an integrated and multi functional green network of South Hampshire’s distinctive local environments to ensure they can adapt to climate change and are managed and valued as part of sustainable, prosperous and healthy lifestyles.
+PUSH have developed a Green Infrastructure Strategy which provides a long term framework (to 2034) to shape and enhance an integrated and multi functional green network of South Hampshire’s distinctive local environments to ensure they can adapt to climate change and are managed and valued as part of sustainable, prosperous and healthy lifestyles.

 PUSH in 2012 approved an implementation framework, which identified a number of strategically important projects it would support.
 Most of them are large scale projects, which will be delivered over a long time period.
 Progress has been made on several of them:

 - over £400,000 of funding was identified to improve access to the countryside via the rights of way network